 If you experience the type issue only with old services or tools, update the service’s or tool’s configuration file to load the type definition from XML.

 18.104.22.168.3.
 TypeCode information is not sent by default

 type_code_max_serialized_length has changed to 0 (from 2048).
 This change

 disables sending TypeCode by default, in order to decrease Endpoint Discovery

-This change may affect compatibility with old Connext DDS (4.5f and below) applications whose functionality depended on discovering the type information from remote applications using TypeCodes.
-Connext DDS 4.5f and below did not support TypeObjects (the standard alternative to TypeCode) as a way to exchange type information; the only way to do that was through TypeCodes.
+This change may affect compatibility with old Connext (4.5f and below) applications whose functionality depended on discovering the type information from remote applications using TypeCodes.
+Connext 4.5f and below did not support TypeObjects (the standard alternative to TypeCode) as a way to exchange type information; the only way to do that was through TypeCodes.

 This change may also affect compatibility with old versions of RTI Routing Service (4.5f and below) if you did not provide the type definitions to Routing Service using XML.
 In this case, some routes in the old Routing Service may stop forwarding data.